-We use the SK-means algorithm implemented in the R package skmeans (Hornik et al., 2012) to cluster the simulated data.
-This package implements a genetic algorithm patterned after the genetic k-means algorithm described in Krishna and Narasimha Murty (1999).
-ICCC and several existing model selection procedures, including AIC, BIC, GAP and MR, are used to determine the optimal number of clusters K. The upper limit of clusters is set to be 20 for SIM.K1 and SIM.K5 and 40 for SIM.K25.
-Each simulation is repeated for 100 times.
+We used the SK-means algorithm implemented in the R package skmeans (Hornik, Feinerer, and Kober (2012)) to cluster the simulated data.
+This package implements a genetic algorithm patterned after the genetic k-means algorithm described in Krishna and Murty (1999).
+ICCC and several existing model selection procedures, including AIC, BIC, GAP and MR, were used to determine the optimal number of clusters K. The upper limit of clusters was set to be 20 for SIM.K1 and SIM.K5 and 40 for SIM.K25.
+Each simulation was repeated for 100 times.

-The MR criterion chooses K which maximizes
+The MR criterion chooses K to maximize